 requires you to bring together the different approaches you have been introduced to over the previous two years.This allows you to focus on an aspect of Human Sciences which you have found particularly interesting.

-It will be between 5,000 and 10,000 words in length and should reflect the interdisciplinary nature of the course.
+It will be up to 10,000 words in length and should reflect the interdisciplinary nature of the course.

 You choose your topic from two or more different approaches from the Human Sciences course.